RaginaPhalangae/BharatDekho-project-reactApp/README.md

 In another terminal use `cd webdpbackend` to change your current directory to the webdpbackend directory and run the command `npm install`.
 This will also download the node_modules and install the different dependencies required for the backend part.

-After this is the same termial run `node index.js`.
+After this is the same terminal run `node index.js`.
 This will start the database/server of the application which will fetch and post data in our database in mongodb atlas.

 Then switch to webdpfrontend terminal and run `npm start` and boom you will be redirected to http://localhost:3000 which would be the login page of our website.